 For Granger, a mixed bag has proven more his style.
 "I've taken a unique path, which has been partly unplanned, but very rewarding,” he adds.

 Over a decade into his career, the former Texas A&M alumn has already checked several items off his bucket list.
 Played by invitation at the White House?
 Check.
 Paid his respects to American soldiers?
 Absolutely, both through multiple tours in Iraq and Kuwait and through his annual 100-mile soldier walk.
 This year, he was asked to partner with The Boot Campaign to further raise awareness of our troops’ needs as they return home from combat.

-The 'Sleeping on the Interstate' hitmaker means what he sings, because he works on his own time and in his own way.
+The 'We Do It In A Field' hitmaker means what he sings, because he works on his own time and in his own way.
 He has created his own in-home studio and with every album uses his own players -- his band members -- who have essentially become his brothers when on the road.
 "Every album, every song, every drum beat that you've heard from me over the last 6 years has come from my home studio out of these little speakers and was edited by me until I've felt it was right to release," Granger says, ensuring that his music is authentic and from the heart.

 It's clear that Granger is both serious and playful when it comes to his craft; he's humble enough not to take himself too seriously, but dedicated enough not to let his name slip out of mind.
 "Whether it was good or bad, that reality means the world to me," says of following his own path.
 "My team and I, we rise and fall together, but that rise feels so inspiring when we know we've created this momentum from the ground up.
 Everyday I'm thankful, everyday I'm excited.
 The world will always need new music and luckily, I can never get new music out of my head!"